The Top 8 Sports Marketing Trends for 2026 (Data & Case Studies)

 We saw this transition from experimental to essential at the Paris 2024 Olympics.
 Peacock used AI to process 5,000 hours of coverage and generate 7 million personalised daily recaps, each narrated by an AI version of Al Michaels.
 The US Open followed with AI powered commentary and highlight reels that personalised each fan's app feed, driving a 25% increase in engagement.

 Strategic Takeaway: AI personalisation is no longer optional infrastructure.
+But it only works if you've got the tech partners, the integration capability and the focus on value over gimmick.
 Properties that don't implement it by mid 2026 will visibly lag in retention metrics compared to competitors who treat it as core capability, not experimental feature.

 THE INTERVIEW IS TOMORROW.